sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Array.md

 ((1,2,3) * 3).Length # 9
 ```

-A pratical usage of repetition is initialization with same value to the whole array.
+A practical usage of repetition is initialization with same value to the whole array.

 ```ps1
 @(255) * 100 # Fill up array sized 100 with 255 to all elements